Jury hears closing remarks in 3rd trial tied to Whitmer plot

 For hours, prosecutors went over evidence from nine days of testimony, much of it captured from social media, text messages and secretly recorded conversations.
 The goal: to present the three men as dangerous extremists whose disgust with government reached a tipping point when Whitmer, like other governors, ordered restrictions during the COVID-19 pandemic.

+Since jury selection on Oct.
+3, defense lawyers have acknowledged rough, profane talk and boasts about violence.
+But in closing arguments, they said Morrison, Musico and Bellar were protected by the First Amendment.

+“In this country you are allowed to talk the talk, but you only get convicted if you walk the walk,” Musico’s attorney, Kareem Johnson, said.
+“These individuals never did anything wrong, never committed any crime.”

-An Army veteran, Dan Chappel, was a star witness.
+An Army veteran, Dan Chappel, was a star witness for prosecutors.
 He joined Morrison’s paramilitary group, the Wolverine Watchmen, but was alarmed to hear about attacking police.
 He notified the FBI and agreed to stay in the group as an informant.

 No one disputes that Fox participated in gun drills with the Watchmen.
 Prosecutors said Bellar was in charge of medical training, even spending hundreds of dollars on supplies.